paulshuker/coppafisher/docs/advanced_usage.md

 `use_channels` can be any valid channel(s) inside the custom image .nd2 file.
 This will also extract the anchor round in the DAPI channel.

-???+ note ""
+??? note "Config File"

-    The config file must point to a valid input directory.
+    The config file must be a valid configuration, like the one used during the experiment.
+Therefore, the `input_dir` must point to a real input directory.

 ### Stitch